Strengthening Your Immunity Through Diet

 Support your gut health

 70 to 80% of your immune cells reside in the gut.
 The gut microbiota plays a central role in immunity.
-Feed it with prebiotics (fibers: onion, garlic, leek, banana) and probiotics (yogurt, kefir, sauerkraut, kimchi, miso).
+Feed it with prebiotics (fiber: onion, garlic, leek, banana) and probiotics (yogurt, kefir, sauerkraut, kimchi, miso).

 Eat anti-inflammatory foods